Ancient Greece's most famous oracle: The Oracle of Delphi

 This pronouncement inspired Socrates to devote himself to a life of philosophy and to seek knowledge and wisdom through questioning.

-Finally, Alexander the Great, the famous conqueror, visited the Oracle of Delphi before embarking on his campaign to conquer Persia.
+Finally, Alexander the Great, the famous conqueror, reportedly visited the Oracle of Delphi before embarking on his campaign to conquer Persia.

 The Oracle confirmed his divine status and predicted his success in the campaign.
 Alexander considered the Oracle's endorsement an important factor in his success.

-It's use in manipulation of politics
+Its use in manipulation of politics

-One notable example is the Persian Wars.
 In the early 5th century BCE, the Persian Empire threatened to invade Greece, and the Athenians consulted the Oracle of Delphi for guidance.

 The Athenians took this advice and successfully defeated the Persians in the Battle of Salamis.